 For organization fanatics, tags are a real time saver.
 When you're dealing with countless files and pending deadlines, you don't have time to sort through all of your documents.
 Even when utilizing all of these tips to organize Google Drive, you might be wondering how you can survive without functionality for tagging documents.
 You aren't alone.

-Digitile lets you add tags, phew, finally a tool that makes Google Drive easier to use!
+Digitile lets you create and add Google Drive tags, phew, finally a tool that makes Google Drive easier to use!
 Powered by artificial intelligence, Digitile auto-tags your Google Drive files.
 In addition, you have the flexibility to add custom tags designed to provide team-wide visibility of every file, whether they're in the team shared folders or your own.
 Digitile works to give Google Drive users a familiar method of organization, without missing out on all of the perks of Google Drive.